 The interest paid on our mortgage is paid with after-tax income.
-Not so long ago, The Smith Manoeuvre found a way to convert the biggest debt individual would take over a lifetime into a tax-deductible investment.
+The Smith Manoeuvre found a way to convert the biggest debt individual would take over a lifetime into a tax-deductible investment.
 The first time I read that, I was ready to jump with both feet but once I understood the process, I was a little reluctant due to the cash flow requirements.

 I realized that while it’s a good thing to get tax credit wherever possible, the cash flow needs to be really thought through.
 As a result, I started thinking about when it would make sense to start it.

 - Is it for everyone?
 I don’t think so.
-You need a strong debt servicing ability which means a dependable income
+You need a strong debt servicing ability which means a strong dependable income.

 - Should you start right away when you buy your home?
 I don’t believe you should.
 Manage your initial mortgage term and plan your cash flow first.
 There will be many changes in your cash flow in the first few years that you should focus on.

 Mortgage vs The Smith Manoeuvre

 The common point between a mortgage and the Smith Manoeuvre is the debt factor.
 They both allow you to manage your debt.
-They differ in the debt servicing model and the end result benefit.
+They differ in the debt servicing model and the end benefits.

-With a mortgage, you make your payments and over time, the ratio between the principal and interest charges.
+With a mortgage, you make your payments and over time, the ratio between the principal and interest changes.
 You pay a lot of the interest up front, unfortunately that’s jut the way it is, lenders pay themselves first.
 The only way to reduce the interest is by either getting a better rate or increasing your payments.